DonThomz/M1-project-team3-jee-v2/README.md

 | junit-jupiter-engine         | Module "junit-jupiter-engine" of JUnit 5.             |
 | mockito-core | Mockito mock objects library core API and implementation   |
 | mockito-all         | Mock objects library for java                                         |
+| org.jacoco.agent    | The JaCoCo Maven Plugin provides the JaCoCo runtime agent to your tests and allows basic report creation.

 To install or update these dependencies you can use `yarn`.